 Sometimes.
 And that "sometimes" is the whole problem.

-Since [Turnitin launched dedicated AI bypasser and humanizer detection](/blog/bypass-turnitin-ai-detection) on August 27, 2025, the bar has risen even further.
-Turnitin specifically trained their system to catch text processed through humanizer tools.
+Since Turnitin launched dedicated AI bypasser and humanizer detection on August 27, 2025, the bar has risen even further.
+Turnitin specifically trained its system to catch text processed through humanizer tools.
 A tool that was already inconsistent against basic detection has even less margin for error now.

 If your school uses Turnitin (and most do), you need a tool that consistently scores under 5% AI, not one that might hit 0% or might hit 100% depending on the topic and the day.